k21971/EvilHack/doc/evilhack-changelog.md

   polymorph
 - Fix: don't pacify unique monsters when untrapping them from web
 - Handle some more cases when tortle is hiding in its shell
+- Handle even more cases when tortle is hiding in its shell